 We are also a registered centre for the AQA Unit Awards Scheme, which provides young people with the opportunity to have their non-academic achievements formally recognised.

-Our brand new ‘Positive Changes’ project consists of nine 8-week programmes focused on supporting vulnerable young people aged 10 – 15 at risk of being drawn into anti-social behaviour (ASB) and crime, in the Hartcliffe and Withywood area.
+Our ‘Positive Changes’ project consists of nine 8-week programmes focused on supporting vulnerable young people aged 10 – 15 at risk of being drawn into anti-social behaviour (ASB) and crime.

 Our 9 programmes include a range of sporting and creative activities and workshops to address issues associated with offending behaviour.
 Sporting activities will include pool, table tennis, football, dance and cricket.
 Creative activities will include arts and crafts, print making and photography.